 An empowering challenge event with a difference

-In five years, this unique event has provided an opportunity for 95 teenagers and young adults living with a disability to challenge themselves to go beyond their best and reach the top of Australia.
+This unique event is a one-of-a-kind and it has provided an opportunity for over 110 teenagers and young adults living with a disability to challenge themselves to go beyond their best and reach the top of Australia.

-Check out our Krazy Kosci Klimb video from 2017 which gives you an insight into this amazing event.
+Check out our latest Krazy Kosci Klimb video which gives you an insight into this amazing event.

 The Krazy Kosci Klimb is all about teamwork